 BWS will work with the City Department of Emergency Management (DEM) and other city agencies to provide notice to the affected residents.
 Should evacuation become mandatory, personnel from the Honolulu Police Department, Honolulu Fire Department, and DEM will notify the community.

 Do you have a list of streets in the evacuation zone so I can see if I live in that area?

 BWS worked with DEM to determine the extent of the evacuation zone.
-A map is on the other side of this sheet.
+A map is on evacuation center?